Bucephalus-lgtm/crawler/README.md

 ## Features
 #### What our crawler do?

-- Find every uniq question url from the site.
+- Find every unique question url from the site.
-- Total reference count for every URL.
+- Total reference counts for every URL.
 - Total count of upvotes and answers for every question.
 - Data saved in mongoDB after processed fully.
 - Data saved as CSV file whenever it gets killed.